 To share research on a broad array of Gulf-related concerns, the Gulf of Maine Council produces the State of the Gulf of Maine Report, an online document that offers cyclically updated, peer-reviewed papers on topics such as marine invasives, at-risk species and coastal development.

 The Council’s work is guided by a five-year Action Plan which outlines five-year goals and corresponding activities to respond to changing needs in the Gulf of Maine.
 Over the years the Council has collaborated on initiatives related to mapping, sustainable coastal communities, environmental monitoring, marine spatial planning and conservation.

-Gulf of Maine Council’s active initiatives and planned activities are highlighted in the GOMC 2015-2017 Work Plan v.2.
+Gulf of Maine Council’s active initiatives and planned activities are highlighted in the GOMC 2017-2019 Work Plan GOMC 2017-2019 Work Plan.
 The Work Plan supports the goals and outcomes of the five year Action Plan and is periodically updated to reflect work plan changes and incorporate any new initiatives approved by the Council.

 Gulf of Maine Council has strengthened alliances among those who share its vision for a healthy and vital region.
 It fosters this synergy by sharing stories of success, and by offering annual Gulf of Maine awards.
 To date, the Council has honored more than 200 individuals, organizations and businesses for their exceptional commitment to sustain the Gulf watershed.

 The Gulf of Maine Council on the Marine Environment is made up of the Council, a Working Group which oversees the implementation of the Action Plan and Work Plan and provides expert advice to the Council, and several committees responsible for various aspects of the Council’s role in the Gulf of Maine.
 The Council is administered through a Secretariat which rotates among the five jurisdictions.